spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

     :::

-11. Review the additional packs available for download.
+14. Review the additional packs available for download.
 The supplemental packs are optional and not required for a successful installation.
 However, to create cluster profiles you may require several of the packs available for download.
 Refer to the [Additional Packs](../../airgap/supplemental-packs.md) resource for a list of available packs.

-12. Once you select the packs you want to install, download the pack binaries and start the binary to initiate the upload process.
+15. Once you select the packs you want to install, download the pack binaries and start the binary to initiate the upload process.
+This step requires internet access, so you may have to download the binaries on a separate machine outside the airgap environment and transfer them to the airgap environment using an approved method.

     In the example below, the `airgap-pack-aws-alb-2.5.1.bin` binary permissions are updated to allow execution and the binary is started.